HaoEarm/DSA4262_gartic/README.md

 ## Getting Started

 Below are instructions to install the software on an AWS Ubuntu machine.
+When starting your AWS Ubuntu instance, we recommend an Instance Type of at least t3.xlarge.

 ### Prerequisites
 After creating your AWS EC2 instance,